 Your bowels will work more slowly than usual.
 Chewing gum may help speed the process of your bowel function returning to normal.

 Recovery takes about 4-6 weeks.
-When you return home, do the following to help ensure a smooth recovery:
+When you return home:

 American College of Surgeons